alexgibson/concierge/README.md

 Open Web Installer
 ==================

-A custom UI component for installing [Open Web Apps](https://developer.mozilla.org/en-US/docs/Web/Apps) on Firefox OS, Firefox for Android and Firefox for desktop.
+A responsive UI component for installing [Open Web Apps](https://developer.mozilla.org/en-US/docs/Web/Apps) via the browser.

 This project is still in beta status